StackVista/stackstate-docs/configure/topology/debugging_topology_synchronization.md

 ### Relations

-It is possible that relations reference to a source or target component that does not exist.
-Components are always processed before relation.
-If a component is not present in the synchronization’s topology, the relation will not be created, and a warning is logged to the synchronization’s specific log file or the `stackstate-sync` pod.
+It is possible that a relation references a source or target component that does not exist.
+Components are always processed before relations.
+If a component referenced by a relation is not present in the synchronization’s topology, the relation will not be created.
+A warning is logged to the synchronization’s specific log file or the `stackstate-sync` pod.
 The component external ID and relation external ID are logged to help.